EconomistDigitalSolutions/aws-key-rotator/README.md

 ***`newKey` -*** an instance of an AccessKey object from the aws-sdk library that is returned as part of the [createNewAccessKey](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/IAM.html#createAccessKey-property) method.

 #### Returns
-A promise the resolves with no data if the new key handling was successful and rejects with an error if it was not.
+A `Promise` the resolves with no data if the new key handling was successful and rejects with an error if it was not.